• Home

 Related Posts:

-• Prices of iPhone 15 Plus in South Africa
+• Lexus Car Prices in South Africa 2024

 It is important to note that toll fees vary depending on the type of vehicle being used, the departure location, and the arrival location.
 The toll fees can be calculated using the Toll Fees Calculator, which takes into account the type of vehicle being used, the departure location, and the arrival location.
 The toll fees are payable at toll plazas, and payment options include cash, credit card, and e-tag.